lunush/posty/README.md

-# Twibter - a very unique social media
+# Posty - a very unique social media

 Built with TypeScript, GraphQL, MongoDB, and React Native Web